Disability parking permits

 Enforcement and availability of accessible parking spaces

-The proposed changes will cover the eligibility to get a DPP.
-This will not include the enforcement of accessible parking spaces or their availability.
+The changes cover the eligibility to get a DPP.
+This does not include the enforcement of accessible parking spaces or their availability.

 The Australian Government sets the minimum number of accessible parking spaces for people with disabilities.
 This is outlined in the national Disability (Access to Premises – Buildings) Standards 2010.
 Standards are applied through the National Construction Code.